All Products

 Database instance issues

-First, confirm whether the Database Backup client is installed on the server (local server or ECS instance).
-If it is, see Uninstall the client to uninstall the client and clear its configuration files.
-Then, try to register the instance again.
+First, check if the backup client is installed on your server (a local server or an ECS instance).
+If it is, uninstall it and remove its configuration files by following the instructions in Uninstall the client.
+Then, try registering the instance again.

 MySQL